 William Henry Harrison High School is a four-year comprehensive high school with an enrollment of approaching 2000 students in grades 9 through 12.
 The school year is divided into two 18 week semesters and the school day consists of seven 50 minute class periods.
 There are 125 Certified Staff members of whom the majority have advanced degrees.
-Harrison is accredited by the AdvancED and holds a Special First Class Commission from the Indiana Department of Education.
+Harrison is accredited by the Indiana Department of Education.
 Harrison is also a member of the Indiana Association of College Admissions Counselors.

 Harrison High School is located approximately 60 miles north of Indianapolis in Tippecanoe County.
 The cities of Lafayette and West Lafayette provide many industrial, business, agricultural, and educational opportunities.
 Purdue University, located in West Lafayette, makes a wide variety of educational and cultural activities available to the community.

 Harrison High School has enjoyed many successful athletic programs.
 As a member of the North Central Conference, we offer the opportunity for our students to participate in 20 varsity sports, including 10 for boys and 10 for girls.
 Many of our teams have won conference championships, and have competed for state titles.
-Our girls track team (’74), football team, ('92), and baseball ('95) have won state championship titles.
+Our girls track team (1974), football team, (1992), baseball team (1995), and boys soccer team (2017) have won state championship titles.
 Numerous Harrison graduates are participating in Division I athletics and more continue to sign.
 Forty-five percent of the athletes earn a 3.50 or higher GPA during their season.

 Harrison High School offers a wide variety of clubs, honorary and service organizations, and academic teams to our students.
-Harrison has been recognized throughout the state for our outstanding academic competition performance, and leadership preparation.
+Harrison has been recognized throughout the state for our outstanding academic competition performance and leadership preparation.
 Harrison is committed to providing opportunities for students with varied strengths and interests.
 Our Academic teams, consisting of Super Bowl, Spell Bowl, and Quiz Bowl consistently advance to state and national competitions.
-The Student Council is actively involved in school and community programs, including food drives, blood drives, and highway cleanup.
+The Student Council is actively involved in school and community programs, including food drives and blood drives.
 The annual "Hoops for Hope" campaign raises over $25,000 for charitable causes in and around Tippecanoe County.